tbc

 Abeer Seikaly, Weaving a Home, Tent Al-Namara overlooking the Dead Sea, Jordan, 2020. © Abeer Seikaly

 Beyti Beytak is curated by Aurélien Lemonier, Art Mill Museum Curator of Architecture, Design, and Gardens, and Sean Anderson, Associate Professor at Cornell University, assisted by Virgile Alexandre.
-The exhibition is designed by the architectural duo Cookies (Federico Martelli and Clément Périssé).
+The exhibition design has been conceived by Cookies, a Paris-and Rotterdam-based architecture studio formed by Federico Martelli, Clément Périssé and Alice Grégoire.